Web3Auth/web3auth-docs/src/pages/guides/web3auth-eth.md

 ---
-title: Getting started with Web3Auth
+title: Using Web3Auth with Ethereum.
-image: "/contents/web3auth-getStarted.png"
+image: "/contents/web3auth-eth.png"
-description: Installing and getting started with Web3Auth.
+description: Using Web3Auth with Ethereum.
-order: 0
+order: 12
-category: app
+category: misc
 ---

 import Tabs from "@theme/Tabs";